-The EOSC Early Adopter Programme is now OPEN.
+The first call for the EOSC Early Adopter Programme is now closed.
+The next call will open later in 2019.

 EOSC offers a broad spectrum of services and technologies for the research data management lifecycle, and scientific outputs like data, publications and software of pan-European relevance.
 The combined use of these technologies and resources can allow scientific communities to address complex scientific challenges.